bibekbhatta/RacialEquality/README.md

 # RacialEquality

-Data credit: GABRIEL PREDA  https://www.kaggle.com/datasets/gpreda/bbc-news
+Data credit: GABRIEL PREDA  https://www.kaggle.com/datasets/gpreda/bbc-news downloaded by me on 10/Apr/2023.

 I provide herewith a list of titles/descriptions of BBC containing the following words: 'white', 'black', and 'asian' in the file **BBC_titles_refined.csv** which can be downloaded.